 7. They Answer Unnaturally Fast

-If a Tinder account is run by a bot, then they will respond to messages at a much faster rate.
+If the account is run by a Tinder bot, then they will respond to messages at a much faster rate.
 While some people can type pretty fast, most people are not just sitting around waiting for you to respond at all times.
-If they seem to be too eager to respond to you at all times of the day, then they are likely not a real person.
+If they seem to be too eager to respond to you at all times of the day, then they are likely not a real person and just a automated Tinder bot.

 8. You Don’t Have Any Interests in Common